duvifn/jnet_style/README.md

 A simple topographic, [OSM-Bright](https://github.com/mapbox/osm-bright) based CartoCSS style

 ## Why another CartoCSS style?
-Just because I didn't find a topographic CartoCSS style.
+Because I didn't find a topographic CartoCSS style that fits my needs.

 ## Install
 The style uses the same shapefiles (`simplified_land_polygons.shp` and `land_polygons.shp` only) and tables layout as [opestreetmap-carto](https://github.com/gravitystorm/openstreetmap-carto) style, so refer to the [INSTALL guide](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md) in order to get the shapefiles and populate the DB.

-In addition, the style uses hillshades files and contours DB (contains contour data, in webmercator projection).
+In addition, the style uses hillshades files, contours DBs (contain contour data, in webmercator projection) and grid DB.

-To create them, use [OpenTopoMap guide](https://github.com/der-stefan/OpenTopoMap/blob/master/mapnik/HOWTO_DEM.md) or see [below](#large-scale-contours-and-hillshade-datasets).
+To create hillshade and contours, use [OpenTopoMap guide](https://github.com/der-stefan/OpenTopoMap/blob/master/mapnik/HOWTO_DEM.md) or see [below](#large-scale-contours-and-hillshade-datasets).

-Be aware that the style uses also `contours_20` DB, which is a simplified version (with an error of 20M) of `contours` DB, for the lower levels.
+Be aware that this style uses also `contours_20` DB, which is a simplified version (with an error of 20M) of `contours` DB, for the lower levels.
 You can populate the simplified version by the grass gis `v.generalize` command, or by using the phyghtmap `simplifyContoursEpsilon` flag.

 Build `mapnik.xml` using `build.py` script.